 Create a custom pointer cautiously.
 Before you design a custom pointer for your app (especially a custom version of a standard pointer), be sure the new pointer actually improves the usability of your app and doesn’t confuse users.
 If you’ve determined that you need a custom pointer, follow these guidelines as you design it:

 Your design needs to make clear where the hot spot of the pointer is (briefly, a pointer’s hot spot is the part of the pointer that must be positioned over an onscreen object before clicking has an effect).

 If your custom pointer is a version of a standard pointer, you also need to create custom versions of related pointers.
 For example, if you create a custom version of the arrow pointer you also need to create custom versions of the related arrow pointers, such as copy, move, alias, and poof.

 As early as possible in the design process, start thinking about accessibility and worldwide compatibility so that the market for your app is as large as possible.
 It’s much easier to build in support for accessibility and internationalization from the beginning than it is to add support to a finished app.

-Making your app usable by people with disabilities (that is, making your app accessible) is the right thing to do.
-Making your app accessible benefits you, too, because in many places accessible apps are the only apps that governments and some institutions can purchase.
+Making an app usable by people with disabilities—that is, making it accessible—benefits you, too, because in many places accessible apps are the only apps that governments and some institutions can purchase.

 OS X includes many assistive features, including VoiceOver, zoom, and full keyboard access mode.
 When your app is accessible, users can interact with it using the assistive device or feature of their choice.
 For example, in addition to speaking the UI to VoiceOver users, VoiceOver can also show the current focus and output to the user’s sighted colleagues.